-Additionally, the spatial plans have identified a need for various types of development opportunities throughout our district in the short, medium and long-term.
+Additionally, the spatial plans have identified a need for various types of development opportunities throughout our district in the short, medium, and long-term.
 In response (and to ensure that planned development occurs in the right places), council has commenced work on a 're-zoning' plan change to the operative District Plan.
-The intention is to publicly notify this plan change before the end of the year.
-As well as this, we are expecting that Estuary Estates (Mangawhai Central) will start to be populated with commercial and residential properties as the chapter 16 of the current District Plan allows.
+The intention is to publicly notify this plan change before the end of this year (2021).
+In addition to this, we are expecting that Estuary Estates (Mangawhai Central) will start to be populated with commercial and residential properties, as per the allowance of this in chapter 16 of the current District Plan.
 Each new subdivision improves income collected from both financial and development contributions, which also means new amenities can be funded for our growing population.
-For the Mangawhai Wastewater Plant where a greater investment was made in capacity in 2010, funding costs continue to be well ahead of development contributions received.
+For the Mangawhai Wastewater Plant, where a greater investment was made in capacity in 2010, funding costs continue to be well ahead of development contributions received.
 Debt is used to fund growth related infrastructure and development contributions are used to repay this debt.